fbrownp/macroelement-model/README.md

 The main archive, called Macroelement_driver.py consists of the full implementation of a hypoplastic macroelement with a separate model for uplift of foundations, it can be activated and deactivated by changing the input parameter "uplift_code" from "Active" to "non-active".
 This mechanism allows to reproduce uplift of shallow foundations in a better way.

+The hypoplastic model is implemented in a Runge-Kutta Fehlberg integration scheme and its optimized to work with numba jit for smooth calculations.